José Hoebee: Bonnie & José: the ABBA project

 In 1984, she formed with Bonnie St. Claire a duo credited as Bonnie & José.
 The two vocalists recorded a Dutch cover version of ABBA's "Cassandra", which became a Top 40 hit in the Netherlands in the summer of 1984.
 A few months later, Bonnie & José were involved in the ABBAcadabra project (a TV musical for children based on songs of ABBA).
 Bonnie played the role of Sleeping Beauty and José had the role of Snow White.
 Other Dutch celebrities took part in this music show: Marga Scheide of Luv' (as "Carabosse/the Bad Fairy"), Ron Brandsteder (Patty Brard's first husband) and Benny Neyman.

 In 1985, Bonnie & José recorded a whole LP (entitled Herinnering) with ABBA songs.
 This opus contained another Top 40 hit: "Zoals Vrienden Doen" ("The Way Old Friends Do").
 In 1986, in order to promote the Herinnering album, the duo taped a TV special in Sweden: Bonnie en José in Zweden aired on the NCRV channel.
 The two singers were filmed in Stockholm (including a scene in the Polar Music Studios, ABBA's recording studios).
 Björn Ulvaeus was interviewed for this special and acknowledged the Bonnie & José's initiative.

 After the broadcast of this show, they performed sporadically on TV and on stage, even with a non-ABBA repertoire but no new records were released.
 In 1987, they broke up.
 Eight years later, they made a comeback by recording a single "'n Engel Als Jij" (a cover version of a German song: "Engel Wie Du" originally sung by Juliane Werding, Maggie Reilly and Viktor Lazlo).
-In December 2004, Hoebee acted as a witness at Bonnie's wedding (aired live on SBS 6, a Dutch TV channel).
+In December 2004, Hoebee acted as a witness at Bonnie's wedding (aired live on SBS6, a Dutch TV channel).

-In the summer of 2013, Bonnie & José relaunched their duo for several performances but ended their collaboration in early 2014.
+In summer 2013, Bonnie & José relaunched their duo for several performances but ended their collaboration in early 2014.

 On 20 November 2020 the independent label CD-Licious reissued the Herinnering album on CD and DVD thanks to a crowdfunding campaign.
 The 2020 edition of this CD included bonus tracks in addition to the original track listing.
 The DVD contained the "Bonnie en José in Zweden" TV special as well as bonus videos.